erwinbonsma/ga-of-life/README.md

 I developed it purely for my own enjoyment and learning.
 It's my first project where I used Rust.
-I wanted to see how it can be used to built performant web apps.
+I wanted to see how it can be used to build performant web apps.

 ![Evolving Life screenshot](images/EvolvingLife.png)